maxadaniels/Hangman-Game/README.md

 If you have questions, need assistance, or want to report a bug or issue, feel free to:

-- Check the project's [GitHub Issues](https://github.com/your-username/hangman-game/issues) section for existing discussions or problems.
+- Check the project's [GitHub Issues](https://github.com/maxadaniels/Hangman-Game.git) section for existing discussions or problems.
 - Create a new issue if you can't find a solution to your problem.
-- Contact the project maintainer by emailing `maintainer@example.com`.
+- Contact the project maintainer by emailing `maxadaniels@icloud.com`.

 ## Maintainers and Contributors

-This project is maintained by [Your Name](https://github.com/your-username) and is open to contributions from the community.
+This project is maintained by [Max Daniels](https://github.com/maxadaniels) and is open to contributions from the community.
 If you'd like to contribute, feel free to submit pull requests or collaborate on existing issues.

 ## License